 If it’s a good fit and makes sense for your business, being able to offer affordable, fast delivery to more shoppers can help reduce cart abandonment and drive more revenue.

-Whether your ecommerce business is based in the United States and you want to optimize shipments to countries all over the world, or your business wants to break into the US market from a different country, there are many variables that impact a global fulfillment strategy and subsequent costs.
+Whether your ecommerce business is based in the United States and you want to optimise shipments to countries all over the world, or your business wants to break into the US market from a different country, there are many variables that impact a global fulfilment strategy and subsequent costs.

 “When I found out ShipBob was expanding into both Canada and Europe, I knew we wanted to expand our physical footprint with them.
 This would offer us the ability to reduce taxes and tariffs that come with international shipping.
 Now, Canadian-based orders will see a large reduction in shipping costs.”